dirk1492/images/ubuntu-slim/README.md

-Small Ubuntu 15.10 docker image
+Small Ubuntu 16.04 docker image

 This is a arm64 port of the gcr.io/google_containers/ubuntu-slim image.

-The size of this image is less than 56MB (more than half of ubuntu:15.10).
+The size of this image is ~47MB (less than half than `ubuntu:16.04).
 This is possible by the removal of packages that are not required in a container:
 - dmsetup
 - e2fsprogs